rails/rails/guides/source/action_mailer_basics.md

 config.action_mailer.default_url_options = { host: 'example.com' }
 ```

-Because of this behavior, you cannot use the `*_path` helpers inside of
-an email.
-Instead, use the associated `*_url` helper.
-For
+Once the `host` is configured, it is recommended that email views use the
+`*_url` with the full URL, and not the `*_path` helpers with relative URL.
+Since
+email clients do no web request context, `*_path` helpers have no base URL to
+form complete web addresses.

-example, instead of this:
+For example, instead of this:

 ```html+erb
 <%= link_to 'welcome', welcome_path %>
 ```

-You will need to use:
+Use this:

 ```html+erb
 <%= link_to 'welcome', welcome_url %>
 ```

-By using the full URL, your links will work in your emails.
+By using the full URL, your links will work correctly in your emails.

 #### Generating URLs with `url_for`